Charcoal and propane are two popular fuel options for outdoor cooking.

 One of the most popular is Weber, with their range of Genesis and Spirit models.

-For those looking for a more high-end option, the Napoleon Prestige Pro 825 Propane Gas Grill is worth considering.
+For those looking for a more high-end option, the Napoleon Prestige Pro 825 Propane Gas Grill is an exceptional choice.

 Expert Recommendations